thepembeweb/server-deployment-and-containerization/README.md

-# Deploying a Flask API to EKS
+# Deploying a Flask API to Amazon EKS

 > This project demonstrates how to containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.